nierdz/ansible-role-nextcloud/README.md

 Default: `""`

 ### `nextcloud_passwordsalt`
 The salt used to hash all passwords.
-It's strongy recommended to vault this with [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
+It's strongly recommended vaulting this with [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
 Default: `""`

 ### `nextcloud_secret`
 Secret used by nextcloud for various purposes, e.g. to encrypt data.
 If you lose this string there will be data corruption.
-It's strongy recommended to vault this with [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
+It's strongly recommended vaulting this with [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
 Default: `""`

 ### `nextcloud_dbhost`